Ayr Gold Cup tips: Antepost preview and best bets for big handicap on September 23

 Given another 102 days off after that Kempton spin, he was switched to the turf at Newmarket in April and won readily from a couple of decent yardsticks, Probe and Chairmanoftheboard, who went on to finish first and second in a Heritage Handicap back at HQ at the Guineas Festival in early-May.

-Orazio also kicked on from that race, doubling up in impressive fashion with a two and a quarter-length Ascot victory that saw him go off 7/2 favourite for the Wokingham.
+Orazio also kicked on from that race, doubling up in impressive fashion with a two and a quarter-length Ascot victory (replay below) that saw him sent off 7/2 favourite for the Wokingham.

 He ran pretty well at the Royal meeting, finishing in his group up the centre and sixth overall despite the good to firm ground reportedly being dead against him.